About RSE

 The Robot Services Exchange — a marketplace where autonomous machines are the workforce.

-Meet the Founders
+Meet the Founder

 Mickey Shaughnessy